fhinkel/InteractiveShell/Readme-AmazonWebServices.md

 * Edit this file, changing the following information:
   * change the use of ACCESS_KEY_ID and SECRET_ACCESS_KEY to match what you have in your credentials.csv file.
-  * change KEYPAIR_NAME to the name you gave the KeyPair above (don't include the .pem part).
+  * Change KEYPAIR_NAME to the name you gave the KeyPair above (don't include the .pem part).
-  * change "PRIVATE_KEY_PATH" to e.g. "keypair.pem" (or whatever
+  * Change "PRIVATE_KEY_PATH" to e.g. "keypair.pem" (or whatever
   you called that file).
   * You need to set aws.region depending on the information visible on the **EC2 Dashboard** page.
 For instance, I have